2026 Icarus Cup

 What catering options will be available?

 The Flight Deck café at Lasham airfield serves breakfast, lunch and dinner made to order all week.
+The cafés menu and opening times can be found here Menus | Mysite.

-What accommodation is available?
 Camping will be available on site with shower and toilet facilities next to the clubhouse.
-Camping will be charged (price tbc) per person per night, payable at Reception in the clubhouse.
+Camping will be charged £1 per person per night and £7 per tent for the the week, payable at Reception in the clubhouse.
 The bunkhouse at Lasham is also bookable by contacting Lasham Gliding Club directly.

-Where will the aircraft be kept?
 Aircraft will be stored in large marquee hangars on the south side of the airfield.
 Camping will also be in this area.
 A detailed site map will be available closer to the event.

 The competition rules can be downloaded here: